AriaSalvatrice/AriaModules/README.md

 They are currently part of VCV's online library: by [subscribing to my plugin](https://library.vcvrack.com/AriaSalvatrice/), you will receive every stable update a few days after it's released, including every new module.
 You can also [build this plugin yourself](https://vcvrack.com/manual/Building#building-rack-plugins).
 If you build my plugin locally, you have to `make dep` before you `make dist`.

-The only downloads you will find on Github are [automatic development builds](https://github.com/AriaSalvatrice/AriaVCVModules/releases/tag/AzureCI), which are never guaranteed to work properly.

 The [Sonaremin](https://github.com/hexdump0815/sonaremin) project for Raspberry Pi bundles my modules in its distribution.